gxchain/gxclient-node/README.md

 # GXClient
-GXClient is a wrap toolkit for gxbjs, a client to interact with gxchain apis
+GXClient is a wrapped toolkit of gxbjs, a client to interact with gxchain apis

 # Install